-I could have easily just made a visual suggestion, but instead i wrote this style – mainly because it's the easiest route, especially to iterate.
+I could have easily just made a visual suggestion, but instead i wrote this style – mainly because it was the easiest route for me, especially to iterate.
 Initially i made it only for myself, because this is how i would have it.
 But then i released it to the public, because people have asked me to, and to give people a choice.
 A choice that dA cannot offer, not in this case.
 There simply is no way to support 2 different pieces of UI.
 Not from a technical standpoint, but more importantly, deviantART has to have one identity, and stick to it.

-Furthermore, i’m not asking dA to copy this exactly the way i made it (i’m sure there's plenty of reasoning behind their decisions that i can’t see), but i nonetheless do think my points are valid – at the very least from an end-user's perspective; from a user who has been an active member on this site for over a decade; from someone who knows a thing or two when it comes to interface design.
+Furthermore, i’m not asking dA to copy this exactly the way i made it (i’m sure there’s plenty of reasoning behind their decisions that i can’t see), but i nonetheless do think my points are valid – at the very least from an end-user’s perspective; from a user who has been an active member on this site for over a decade; from someone who knows a thing or two when it comes to interface design (yes, this was part of my studies at uni).
 Let’s break them down, shall we?

 Message count and user menu back to the left